Evoking the Memory by the Only ‘Spirit’ for the Prevention and Healing of Chronic Pain and Suffering

 Despite the prophet’s scant dependence on the material, he continued to be very much involved in worldly affairs as the head of the Islamic state, performing all his required duties to the highest standard.
 His daily routine was to walk in the markets to check on people’s livelihoods, trade transactions offering guidance and directions.
 During these walks, he would offer his help to widows, orphans and the needy.
 He was also very heavily involved in the affairs of his own household as father and husband to his very large family.
 It is reported that he used to serve himself and his family, recycle his clothes by mending them, repair his own shoes and milk his lamb.
 He also had an extended circle of close friends and companions and was able to manage it all without ever neglecting one role over the other.
 His dependence on Spirit rather than the material for sustenance allowed him to do things no amount of material sustenance or possessions could have ever delivered.
 The prophet literally lived off Salat and the Quran.

-Salat was not only the means for the prophet to gain unparalleled spiritual and physical strength and stamina, but it also provided for his feelings when he needed emotional soothing.
-It is reported that whenever the prophet felt annoyed or bothered by a particular matter, he sought solace in Salat and requested Bilal (the prophet’s personal Mua’azin) to call out the Azan saying, “let us get the soothing and ease we need by doing Salat”.
+It is reported that whenever the prophet found himself in crisis situations, he sought solace in Salat by requesting Bilal (the prophet’s personal Mua’azin) to call out the Azan saying, “let us get the comfort and ease we need by doing Salat”.

 The Azan (الأذان)